import sys

 num_atoms = len(self.structure.GetAtoms())

-existance_data = self.find_existance(peakids)
+existance_data = self.find_existance_by_peak_mzs(peak_mzs)

 contributions = [0 for i in range(num_atoms)]

-peak_atom_contributions = np.zeros((len(peakids), num_atoms))
+peak_atom_contributions = np.zeros((len(peak_mzs), num_atoms))

-for i, peak in enumerate(peakids):
+for i, peak in enumerate(peak_mzs):

 for atom in range(num_atoms):

-peak_atom_contributions[i][atom] = self.calculate_contribution_atom_in_peak(atom, peak, existance_data, CI=CI, CPA=CPA, CFA=CFA)
+peak_atom_contributions[i][atom] = self.calculate_contribution_atom_by_peak_id(atom, peak, existance_data, CI=CI, CPA=CPA, CFA=CFA)

 if CPE:

-peak_entropies = np.zeros(len(peakids))
+peak_entropies = np.zeros(len(peak_mzs))

-for i in range(len(peakids)):
+for i in range(len(peak_mzs)):

 peak_entropies[i] = 1 - general_utils.entropy(peak_atom_contributions[i])